KILTprotocol/docs/docs/concepts/07_dip/05_dapp_developer.md

 Linked accounts let you specify which accounts you want to prove that you control when you make the cross-chain proof.

-For all the accounts you want to link, use the `associateAccountToChainArgs` method, passing the account and DID to link.
+For all the accounts you want to link, use the `associateAccountToChainArgs` method, [as detailed in this guide](../../develop/01_sdk/02_cookbook/03_account_linking/01_link.md##linking-an-account-to-a-did).
+Optionally, you can reveal the web3name of the account

+passing the account and DID to link.

 ```typescript
 const linkAccountTxs = await Promise.all(